 “Iterate Faster” is one of the core principles of Agile Manufacturing.
-Constantly revisit, asses and adjust your processes.
-Try to learn with each test and to make improvements to the next version.
+Constantly revisit, asses,s and adjust your processes.
+Try to learn with each test and make improvements to the next version.

 Don’t… be afraid of failing

-Most manufacturers are process-driven and solution-oriented.
+Most organizations are process-driven and solution-oriented.
 Whenever there is a problem, they like to solve it right away.
 Whenever there is an opportunity to optimize a process, they want to seize it.
-In general, failure is not a word manufacturers like to use.
+In general, failure is not a word organizations like to use.

 However, in an iterative process, it is impossible for every iteration to be successful.
 And you should not even want them to all be successful.
 Because in an open environment where mistakes are not considered a crime, people learn more from failures than successes.

 Do… change company culture